As US struggles, Africa's COVID-19 response is praised

 "The collapse of global cooperation and a failure of international solidarity have shoved Africa out of the diagnostics market," Nkengasong wrote in the journal Nature in April.
 "If Africa loses, the world loses."

-Supplies slowly improved, and African countries have conducted 13 million tests, enough to cover one per cent of the continent's population.
+Supplies slowly improved, and African countries have conducted 13 million tests, enough to cover 1 per cent of the continent's population.
 But the ideal is 13 million tests per month, Nkengasong said.

 He and other African leaders are haunted by the memories of 12 million Africans dying during the decade it took for affordable HIV drugs to reach the continent.
 That must not happen again, he said.